Tesfaldet1/Tesfaldet1/README.md

 - 👋 Hi, I’m @Tesfaldet Weldemicheal
-- 👀 I’m interested in programmring
+- 👀 I’m interested in programmring and IT infrastructure
 - 🌱 I’m currently learning Full Stack developer
 - 💞️ I’m looking to collaborate on team working
 - 📫 How to reach me ...